nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 ### 3.4 Retracting presentations

-Clients can remove presentations from the list, e.g. when a care organization stops supporting the use case.
+Clients can remove presentations from the list, e.g. when a organization stops supporting the use case.
 To remove presentations of a credential subject the client MUST register a Verifiable Presentation as specified in section 3.1, with the following additional requirements: